TAJIKISTAN: Urgent medical treatment denied again, defying UN Human Rights Committee

 In 2007 the regime banned the Jehovah's Witnesses.
-On 7 September 2022 the UN Human Rights Committee published a View (CCPR/C/135/D/2483/2014) that "none of the reasons put forward by the State party's authorities and courts" for banning Jehovah's Witnesses and refusing them re-registration are lawful under Article 18 ("Freedom of thought, conscience and religion") of the International Covenant on Civil and Political Rights.
+On 25 November 2022 the UN Human Rights Committee published a View (CCPR/C/135/D/2483/2014) adopted on 7 July that "none of the reasons put forward by the State party's authorities and courts" for banning Jehovah's Witnesses and refusing them re-registration are lawful under Article 18 ("Freedom of thought, conscience and religion") of the International Covenant on Civil and Political Rights.

 Sodik Shonazarov, Senior Advisor of the Legal Policy Section of the Presidential Administration, refused on 7 October 2022 to explain to Forum 18 what the regime would do (if anything) to implement the Human Rights Commission's decision.
 Multiple State Committee for Religious Affairs and Regulation of Traditions, Ceremonies and Rituals (SCRA) officials, including Deputy Head Khuseyn Shokirov, all refused between 30 September and 3 October to discuss the Human Rights Committee's decision with Forum 18.